Jacques Parisot: Academic career

 OHS is also innovating in terms of communication, developing campaigns of vaccination — anti-tuberculosis stamp, BCG,etc. - and using the media: leaflets, posters, cinema are mobilised to disseminate prevention messages to the general public, in addition to the scientific communication provided by the journal created at the initiative of Jacques Parisot, the Review of Hygiene and Social Prophylaxis, which was published from 1922 to 1939.

 In 1942, he created the Commission for the Reclassification of Physical Decreases, having had the opportunity, during missions carried out as part of the International Labour Office, sequelae related to occupational accidents and disabling diseases.
 In particular, he met Henri Poulizac, a consulting doctor.
 In 1951, it was again with him that he created a tripartite commission that brought together the Faculty of Medicine, the Regional Social Security Fund and the Regional Hospital Center, to study the opportunity to develop a traumatology.
 This project, discussed, finally led, on 28 November 1952, to the idea of an Institute for Social and Vocational Rehabilitation of the physically disabled.
 On 27 April 1953, the tripartite agreement creating the Rehabilitation Institute - which became in 1957 the Regional Institute of functional, professional and social rehabilitation of the northeast - is signed.
 Professor Louis Pierquin is the director, and Dr. Henri Poulizac is the technical director.
 He is quoted, with Robert Buron, Alfred Rosier, Eugène Aujaleu, André Trannoy, Suzanne Fouché and Robert Debré, as one of the seven key people in the development of physical medicine and rehabilitation in France.

 The results obtained earned him national and international recognition.
-Interested in the work of the Organization for Hygiene of the League of Nations, he became a member of the French delegation in 1929, then, in 1937, took over the head of the organization.
-This naturally led him to participate, in 1945-1946, in the creation of the World Health Organization (he is, for France, the signatory to the constitution of the organization).
+Interested in the work of the Organisation for Hygiene of the League of Nations, he became a member of the French delegation in 1929, then, in 1937, took over the head of the organisation.
+This naturally led him to participate, in 1945-1946, in the creation of the World Health Organization (he is, for France, the signatory to the constitution of the organisation).
 In 1951, he was elected President of the WHO Executive Council, then, in 1956, of the World Health Assembly.

 He was elevated to the ultimate dignity of Grand Cross of the Legion of Honor on 3 March 1953, and awarded the Léon Bernard Foundation Prize in 1954.